 In this article, we will learn about how to print labels in Excel.
 Labeling is essential in terms of marketing a product, the address of a person to deliver a product, and many more.
 Microsoft Excel provides us the feature to create labels and preview the labels before we print.
-We can print labels in excel with the combination of Microsoft Excel and Microsoft Word.
-The mail merge feature of Microsoft Word word collaborates with Microsoft Excel to print labels in Excel.
+We can print labels in Excel with the combination of Microsoft Excel and Microsoft Word.
+The mail merge feature of Microsoft Word collaborates with Microsoft Excel to print labels in Excel.

-Required Steps to Print Labels in Excel
+How to Print Labels in Excel: With Easy Steps

-The total process to print labels in excel is with the assistance of Microsoft Word is very simple but a little bit lengthy.
+The total process to print labels in Excel is with the assistance of Microsoft Word is very simple but a little bit lengthy.
 So, for your convenience to understand easily we will demonstrate this method to you in seven steps.

 Step-1: Insert Data in Excel Worksheet for Labels

-First and foremost, in Step-1 we will data in an excel worksheet from which we will create labels to print.
+First and foremost, in Step-1 we will data in an Excel worksheet from which we will create labels to print.
 In the following dataset, we have taken the First Name, Last Name, Address, and Country of five presidents.
 From this dataset, we will create labels for individual people.
 Each label will have the First Name, Last Name, Address, and Country of a president.

 Step-2: Check the Confirm File Format Conversion Status in Microsoft Word

 File format conversion allows us to open any file in any format.
-To print labels in excel with Microsoft Word we need to check the confirm file format conversion option.
+To print labels in Excel with Microsoft Word we need to check the confirm file format conversion option.
 Let’s see how we can do this.

 - Firstly, open a new document in Microsoft Word and go to the File tab.